 - Warning letters or notices of violation regarding the industrial user's apparent noncompliance with Federal Categorical Standards or local discharge limitations.
-For each industrial user, identify whether the apparent violation concerned the Federal Categorical Standards or local discharge limitations; - Administrative Orders regarding the industrial user's noncompliance with Federal Categorical Standards or local discharge limitations.
+For each industrial user, identify whether the apparent violation concerned the Federal Categorical Standards or local discharge limitations; - 2) Administrative Orders regarding the industrial user's noncompliance with Federal Categorical Standards or local discharge limitations.
 For each industrial user, identify whether the violation concerned the Federal Categorical Standards or local discharge limitations; - Civil actions regarding the industrial user's noncompliance with Federal Categorical Standards or local discharge limitations.
 For each industrial user, identify whether the violation concerned the Federal Categorical Standards or local discharge limitations; - Criminal actions regarding the industrial users' noncompliance with Federal Categorical Standards or local discharge limitations.
 For each industrial user, identify whether the violation concerned the Federal Categorical Standards or local discharge limitations; - 5) Assessment of monetary penalties.
 For each industrial user, identify the amount of penalties; - 6) Restriction of flow to the POTW; or - 7) Disconnection from discharge to the POTW. - g.
-Changes in the Approved Pretreatment Program

-Include a description of any significant changes in operating the pretreatment program which differ from the information in the discharger's approved POTW Pretreatment Program including, but not limited to, changes concerning: the program's administrative structure; local industrial discharge limitations; monitoring program or monitoring frequencies; legal authority or enforcement policy; funding mechanisms; resource requirements; or staff levels.
+Changes in the Approved Pretreatment Program which differ from the information in the discharger's approved POTW Pretreatment Program including, but not limited to, changes concerning: the program's administrative structure; local industrial discharge limitations; monitoring program or monitoring frequencies; legal authority or enforcement policy; funding mechanisms; resource requirements; or staff levels.